 - perforations in the track

 - tears in the track (particularly around traction holes on studded tracks)

 - lugs that are broken or torn off, exposing portions of rods

 - delamination of the rubber

 - broken rods

 - broken studs (studded tracks)

 - bent studs (studded tracks)

 - missing studs

 - studs that are torn off the track

-- missing track guide(s).
+- missing track guide(s)

-On Ice Series pre-studded tracks, broken or missing studs can not be replaced.
+- also, ensure that studs nut are tighten to the recommended torque.

 On approved studded tracks, replace broken or damaged studs immediately.
 If your track shows signs of deterioration, it must be replaced immediately.
 When in doubt, ask your dealer.